giovanischiar/fridgnet/README.md

 </picture>

 ### Package `viewmodel` and `model.repository`
   View Models also serve as a [façade](https://en.wikipedia.org/wiki/Facade_pattern), triggering methods in `model.repository` classes.
-This diagram shows that each View Model has its own interface to `MainRepository` and illustrates all methods each View Model calls, represented by arrows from View Models to Repositories.
-It also demonstrates that all interfaces are implemented by `MainRepository`.
+This diagram shows that each View Model has its own repository class and illustrates all methods each View Model calls, represented by arrows from View Models to Repositories.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./readme-res/diagrams/dark/viewmodel-repository-diagram.dark.svg">